-Last time out we talked about some Gnome shell extensions that modify the appearance of the Gnome desktop.
+Last time out we talked about some extensions that modify the the Gnome desktop.
 That’s not all Gnome shell extensions can be used for though.
 The Gnome desktop has many practical and helpful extensions that can be installed to enhance the functionality.
-These extensions can allow you to do simple things such as checking the weather anytime with a glance at the top of your screen to manage your system and app updates.
-As already mentioned in previous articles, the usefulness of Gnome shell extensions is subjective.
-I’ve tried to select the top 5 Gnome shell extensions that I think would appeal to most people, adding features that nobody would want to refuse.
-In case this is the first time you’re hearing about Gnome shell extensions, you can learn how to install them here.
+If you know how to install Gnome extensions, you can check the weather anytime with a glance at the top of your screen to manage your system and app updates via them.
+Below is a list of the best Gnome shell extensions to enjoy new features and add functionalities to your Ubuntu machine.

 1. Caffeine